 FIFO (First-in, First-out) is the default cost basis method used by most brokerages when you open a new account.
 That doesn’t mean it’s the best method to use every time.

-LIFO (Last-in, Last-out) is the exact opposite of FIFO.
+LIFO (Last-in, First-out) is the exact opposite of FIFO.
 LIFO sells the newest shares you own first.
-Share that qualify as short-term ( owned less than one year) are taxed at your income tax rates.
+Share that qualify as short-term (owned less than one year) are taxed at your income tax rates.
 By always selling the most recently bought shares first, you build up a sizable number of long-term qualified shares.

 For anyone in the higher tax brackets, LIFO is not the best option.

 The highest cost method selects the tax lot with the highest basis to be sold first.
-Put another way, the shares you paid the most for get sold first.
+Put another way, the shares you paid the most for, are sold first.

 One thing to keep in mind, the highest cost method doesn’t consider the length of time you own shares.
 It’s designed to sell shares that give the lowest gains or biggest losses first.
 Short or long-term is not considered.

-In essence, highest cost focuses on harvesting losses first, before taking gains.
+In essence, the highest cost focuses on harvesting losses first, before taking gains.

 The lowest cost method selects the tax lot with the lowest basis to be sold first.
-In other words, the shares you paid the least for get sold first.
+In other words, the shares you paid the least for, are sold first.

 This may seem like the easiest way, but again, it’s not the best.
 There is one caveat.
 Once you use sell shares of a mutual fund using the average cost method, any existing shares are locked into that method too.
 However, the method can be changed for any new shares purchased after that sale.

-Instead of using the other method, specific lot lets you hand pick exactly which lots you want to sell.
-This method is more hands on than the rest since you pick which tax lots get sold each time you sell shares.
-It’s also the most tax efficient because it offers the best chance to control your tax bill each year.
+Instead of using the other method, a specific lot lets you handpick exactly which lots you want to sell.
+This method is more hands-on than the rest since you pick which tax lots get sold each time you sell shares.
+It’s also the most tax-efficient because it offers the best chance to control your tax bill each year.

-By hand picking a specific lot, you can adjust your yearly long and short-term capital gains and losses on every sale.
-The specific lot method offers the best financial outcome since if forces you to be actively aware of your investments and tax liability.
+By handpicking a specific lot, you can adjust your yearly long and short-term capital gains and losses on every sale.
+The specific lot method offers the best financial outcome since it forces you to be actively aware of your investments and tax liability.